KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

 **First task was to Create an Ubuntu server**

-I logged into my Iam user account on the aws console, seached for
+-I logged into my Iam user account on the aws console, seached for

  **Ec2** and created an intance with an **Ubuntu server**, creating